 In the state of Hawai’i, Native Hawaiians and other marginalized populations are located close to Oahu’s landfills and the Kahe power plant.
 These polluting facilities have been linked to the high asthma rates and cancer found in surrounding communities.
 In addition, vog (volcanic smoke) and noxious emissions released by lava flows threaten indigenous communities that have been displaced to hazardous areas by Western Colonizers.

-• UConn’s Cultural Centers have resources to support the social, behavioral, and cultural needs of students.
+- UConn’s Cultural Centers have resources to support the social, behavioral, and cultural needs of students.
 They provide a safe space for underrepresented populations at UConn and are a reference for issues and historical context related to particular communities.
+Visit each center's website for more information on how to get involved and how to stay in contact with the centers.

 External Mental Health Services